Rabid bat found in Cary family's home

 Officers removed and tested 39 bats from Cary homes in 2017, but none of them tested positive for rabies.

-So far in 2018, Cary has reported three confirmed case of rabies.

-The last case occurred in September when a fox found on Loch Lomond Circle tested positive for rabies.

-"Especially this time of year, bats are best outside and away from people and pets," said Animal Control Officer Michele Schulz.
-Schulz noted that Cary Animal Control typically does not respond and remove bats in homes unless found in living areas.
+Animal Control does not respond and remove bats from homes unless they're found in living areas.

-Citizens should use caution when dealing with suspicious animals or pets that may have come in contact with a suspicious animal.
-Wear gloves and other protective clothing when helping injured pets, and stay away from any bodily fluids, especially saliva.

-Seek help immediately if you or your pets are bitten by any animal, and notify officials as soon as possible.
-If you suspect a rabid animal, contact Cary Animal Control immediately at (919) 319-4517.
+The NC Wildlife Resources Commission has several tips for coexisting with bats and keeping them out of your home.